First Move · AI Software ·

 MAI-Thinking-1

-What: A flagship reasoning model that scored 97% on the AIME 25 test and 52.8% on SWE Bench Pro, comparable to Claude Opus 4.6.
+What: Microsoft's new flagship reasoning model, scoring 97% on the AIME 25 test and 52.8% on SWE Bench Pro.

 Market signals